 Effects of Physical Punishment with Respect to Cultural Context

 Although several studies have shown negative effects of physical punishment on children, the variation of cultural norms greatly influenced children’s perception on such disciplinary style.

 The impact of punishment on children is therefore moderated by some latent factors.
-For example, Deater-Deckard, Lansford, Dodge, Pettit and Bates suggest that cultures around the world have varying interpretation on the use of corporal punishment.
+For example, Deater-Deckard, Lansford, Dodge, Pettit, and Bates suggest that cultures around the world have the varying interpretation of the use of corporal punishment.

 In understanding the effect of corporal punishment, ethnicity is an important factor to consider.
 Every culture has its own belief and consideration depending on the observable normative phenomena like violence.

 Slade and Wissow conclude that there is indeed varying effects of corporal punishment across cultures.

 In American cultural context, physical punishment bearing two slightly different faces.
 Physical punishment is associated with the behavioral problem among European American children but African American children who also experience corporal punishment are found to have a lower behavioral problem considering that African American mothers more often use corporal punishment than European American mothers.